How would you describe the man you want to marry? What would he be like as a husband, father, and provider?

 Wives, in the same way be submissive to your husbands so that, if any of them do not believe the word, they may be won over without words by the behavior of their wives, when they see the purity and reverence of your lives.
 Your beauty should not come from outward adornment, such as braided hair and the wearing of gold jewelry and fine clothes.
 Instead, it should be that of your inner self, the unfading beauty of a gentle and quiet spirit, which is of great worth in God's sight.
 For this is the way the holy women of the past who put their hope in God used to make themselves beautiful.

 The Lord has given women the opportunity to be holy influencers.
 Unfortunately, many of us try to influence change through the barrage of our words (read: nagging, whining, manipulating) rather than through the purity and reverence in our attitudes that is built upon a gentle trust in God's ability to change people.
-Entire books have been written on this subject, but I will leave you with the testimony of a friend of mine.
+I will leave you with the testimony of a friend of mine.

 Jared is in his late 20s and has been in a courtship for a few months.
 He is intentionally pursuing this relationship with marriage in mind, but he is not yet sure if this is definitely what God has for them.
 No matter the outcome of this particular relationship, Jared has already noticed the positive influence his girlfriend has upon him.